ericroys-school/readme_generator/README.md

 You can watch a quick [video](https://drive.google.com/file/d/1HS-gsmMzTKEV4Utv9PMGEHEauATYKBZe/view) on how the process works if you are not satisfied with the screenshots provided.

+There is a sample README.md located in [examples](./assets/examples/README.md)

 ### Credits

 No kittens, puppies, armadillos, otter, or octopi were harmed in the making of this project.